Tommyshub/flask-movie-project/readme.md

 ### HTML validation

 I tried using online html validators to check my code but I could not find any that handled jinja2 and flask so I got a lot of errors because of that code.
 But as far as a can tell there was no issues with the actual html after coming back and fixing the old issues.

+### Links

+The error hanlder have worked as expected when manually trying to break links, except for in the review page for a specific movie.

+It raises an exception if you change the movie id to something that does not exist and I need to wrap this part of the code in a try, except block.

+I did not get this to work yet without partly breaking the search results for the api and this is the last part I need to figure out how to solve.

 ### Bandit -a tool designed to find common security issues in Python code.